fybrik/fybrik/site/docs/samples/notebook-read.md

     CATALOGED_ASSET="openmetadata-s3.default.demo.\"PS_20174392719_1491204439457_log.csv\""
     ```

-    If you look at the asset creation request above, you will notice that in the `resourceMetadata` field, we request that the asset should be tagged with the `finance` tag, and that three of its columns should be tagged with the `PII` tag.
+    If you look at the asset creation request above, you will notice that in the `resourceMetadata` field, we request that the asset should be tagged with the `Purpose.finance` tag, and that three of its columns should be tagged with the `PII.Sensitive` tag.
 Those tags will be referenced below in the access policy rules.
 Tags are important because they are used to determine whether an application would be allowed to access a dataset, and if so, which transformations should be applied to it.

 The asset is now registered in the catalog.